 Children are vulnerable members of society who depend on adults to care for them.
 People are generally allowed to parent in whatever style they choose but, when an adult who is supposed to care for them hurts them, the law gets involved.

 Child abuse charges carry significant penalties and the charges can also have damaging effects on your reputation.
 A skilled domestic violence attorney can look at the existing facts of your case, and build a solid defense.
-If you have been charged with child abuse, get in touch with a Ft.
+If you have been charged with violence against your child, get in touch with a Ft.
 Lauderdale child abuse lawyer who can fight for you.

-Child neglect occurs when a child is deprived of or is allowed to be deprived of necessary food, clothing, shelter, or medical treatment under Fort Lauderdale law.
+Child neglect occurs when a child is deprived of or is allowed to be deprived of necessary food, clothing, shelter, or medical treatment under state law.
 The child is permitted to live in an environment where deprivation or the environment causes the child’s physical, mental, or emotional health to be significantly impaired or to be in danger of being significantly impaired.
+A lawyer in Fort Lauderdale could review your child abuse case and determine how to best proceed based on the circumstances.

 These cases are referred to the Department of Children and Families.
 When there is any injury involved, local law enforcement is assigned to the case to do a criminal investigation as well.
 Depending on the nature and extent of the reports, there could be an investigation by the Department of Children and Families and criminal investigation conducted by a local law enforcement agency.

-When law enforcement establishes probable cause, the criminal consequences the individual faces are arrest for child abuse or aggravated child abuse.
-Child abuse is the intentional infliction of physical or mental injury upon a child or an intentional act that can reasonably be expected to result in a physical or mental injury on a child.
+When law enforcement establishes probable cause, the criminal consequences the individual faces are arrest for child abuse or aggravated abuse.
+This offense is the intentional infliction of physical or mental injury upon a child or an intentional act that can reasonably be expected to result in a physical or mental injury on a child.
 Ft.
-Lauderdale child abuse lawyer.
+Lauderdale lawyer.

 Aggravated child abuse means aggravated battery on a child, torturing, malicious punishment, and willful or unlawful caging of a child.
 When law enforcement establishes probable cause for any of those acts, they could subject an individual to an arrest for child abuse.